syncfusion-content/maui-docs/MAUI/TreeMap/accessibility.md

 </table>

 N>

-* In `SelectionMode.None`, the focused item should not be selected.
+* When `SelectionMode` is set to `Single,` each key press clears the previous focus and selects the new item.
-* In `SelectionMode.Single`, each key press clears the previous focus and selects the new item.
+* When `SelectionMode` is set to `Multiple,` the previously focused item remains selected while new items are selected with each key press.
-* In `SelectionMode.Multiple`, the previously focused item remains selected while new items are selected with each key press.
+* When `SelectionMode` is set to `None,` the item is not selected.